Noah-Huppert/RoboScript/README.md

 - Conditional
  - A Expression block that will either run or not run based on a condition
  - EX: `if` or `else`
-- Reserved Identifier
- - A word that signifies a special code block or type
- - EX: `class` or `array`
 - Expression
  - The simplest part of the program that can be run by itself
  - ie A line of the program